rockymiss/flipthebird/README.md

 The game is laid out simply so when first loaded the user knows what the game is.
 Buttons are used throughout the game for easy access to different sections.
 When the game is first loaded the user immedidately sees information on how to play the game.
 The information on how to play shows the user how to start the game by entering their name.
-The user will see three simple buttons to choose from, birds, feathers or sounds.
+The user will see three simple buttons to choose from, birds, feathers or cartoons.
 16 cards are laid out and can be turned easily by clicking or pressing on each card.
 Using 16 cards, there are 8 matching pairs.
 The user can see clear images as each card is turned.
 Above the game cards the user can see how many lives they have to begin with and as they make choices their lives will decrease by one each time so the user can see how many lives are left.
 Above the game cards the user can see a timer which will count upwards showing them how long it takes to match all of the cards.
 If the user loses the game a container will pop up telling them they have lost.
 If a user wins the game a container will pop up telling them they have won and how long it took them to win.
-Both containers to say the user has won or lost contains two buttons giving the user an option to choose a different game or to play the same game again.
+Both containers to say the user has won or lost contains a button letting them play again by choosing a game.
 The user can click the logo at the top of the page to return to the welcome container at any time.

 -----